dstroobants/templates/README.md

 # Templates

-Dockerized applications to faciliate starting up a new project
+Dockerized applications to facilitate starting up a new project